youssef-mansor/TheAgentCompany/workspaces/tasks/sde-create-sqlite-database/checkpoints.md

 # Checkpoints

-There are 7 checkpoints in total.
+There are 8 checkpoints in total.
+Checkpoint 1's credit is granted as long as either checkpoint 1 or checkpoint 2 passes.

 ## Checkpoint 1 (1pt)